Adam262/cool-counter/README.md

 ```

 ### Next Steps
 There are a ton of technologies I could apply here.
-All are used at my job, although I haven't nececessarily gotten in the weeds of implementing them at work.
+We use them at work, although I haven't necessarily gotten in the weeds for all of them.
 So could learn a lot.

 Some examples:

 * [Buildpacks](https://buildpacks.io/).
 A higher-level abstraction over a Dockerfile
 * [Prometheus](https://prometheus.io/).
-Monitoring tool.
+A monitoring tool.
 I have an open PR to add monitoring at all steps via Prometheus.
 * [Helm](https://helm.sh/).
-Package manager for Kubenetes.
-For example, I would install Prometheus to my cluster via Helm.
+The standard chart (package) manager for Kubenetes.
+For example, there are stable helm charts you can use to install Prometheus to a K8s cluster.
+The charts follow a common vendor pattern of creating custom K8s resources that work alongside core K8s resources and respond to common K8s commands
 * [Horizontal Pod Autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
-This is a native K8s feature that would allow the app to scale the number of
+A native K8s feature that would allow the app to scale the number of
-web containers based on the value of a metric (ingested from Prometheus).
+web containers up and down - automatically - based on the value of a metric (ingested from Prometheus).